A homeowners association newsletter guide

 The newsletter should be short (1-3 pages), well written, and easy to read.
 People have short attention spans and don’t want to read a novel.

 Design matters when it comes to printed newsletters.
 Avoid using the same elements everywhere (don’t use the same font for everything).
-Change up the typeface, color, size, line thickness, shape, and spacing where appropriate.
+Change up the typeface, color, size, line thickness, shape, and spacing, where appropriate, for headlines, pull quotes and bullet points.
 Make sure the different elements work together and are esthetically pleasing.

 Do repeat some visual elements to give the HOA newsletter a distinct look.
 For instance, try using the same logo and stick to the same color scheme.

-Printing in color is ideal, but if you can only afford to print in black and white, make sure to use boxes, borders or a few different fonts to make the newsletter more visually appealing.
+Printing in color is ideal, but if you can only afford to print in black and white, make sure to use boxes, borders or a couple of different fonts to make the newsletter more visually appealing.

 From a logistical standpoint, give writers and contributors a deadline of approximately two weeks before the publication date.
 There needs to be time for the newsletter committee to request edits and make changes, and no one wants to be scrambling before a deadline.